Gemini (2017 film): Plot

 In Los Angeles, Jill LaBeau is a friend and personal assistant to movie star Heather Anderson.
 Heather has decided to drop out of an upcoming film, upsetting numerous people, as the movie will not go forward without her in it.
 Late one night, at Heather's request, Jill walks into a diner to break the news of Heather's decision to Greg, the director.
 After he leaves, Heather enters, joins Jill, and is then joined by Sierra, an awkward fan.
 Sierra asks to take a picture with Heather, and she reluctantly agrees.
 Sierra posts the photo on social media.

 As they leave the diner, paparazzi ask questions and take photos of Heather.
 One of them, Stan, asks Heather about Devin, her ex-boyfriend, and Tracy, her rumored new love interest.
 The two women go to Jill's apartment.
 Heather asks Jill to lend her gun to her, a .22 snub nose.
 Jill is hesitant, but Heather says she does not feel safe with so many people angry at her.
 Jill loads the gun with bullets and gives it to her.
 They then go out to a nightclub where they meet up with Tracy.
 Before they leave, Tracy tells Heather she will be at the cabin the next day.
 Tracy and Heather kiss before parting ways.

 Jill and Heather drive to Heather's mansion, where Jill ends up spending the night.
 Before they go to sleep, Heather notices a motion light turn on outside, but Jill dismisses it, saying it is probably just a coyote.
 Jill wakes up the next morning and takes the gun out of Heather's purse.
 It accidentally goes off, shattering a nearby coin case.
 Jill confesses to a startled Heather that she thought about taking the gun away, but she leaves it with Heather.
 After running some errands that morning, Jill returns to the mansion where she is shocked to discover Heather lying dead on the floor from gunshot wounds, with Jill's gun nearby.
 The coin collection is also gone.
 Police arrive at the mansion, and Detective Ahn makes Jill some tea as he interviews her.
 Jill later goes to the beach and tries calling Tracy, but she is only able to leave a message.

 After meeting with Heather's agent, Jill returns to her apartment, but sees several police officers in the complex.
 As she tries to get away without being noticed, she is caught by Detective Ahn, who takes her to a nearby diner.
-He informs her that all the evidence points to her so far: her fingerprints are on the gun and shell casings, and her hands tested positive for gun powder residue.
+He informs her that all the evidence points to her so far: her fingerprints are on the gun and shell casings, and her hands tested positive for gunpowder residue.
 They both notice that someone next to them is recording their conversation—Stan.
 While Ahn is briefly distracted by Stan, Jill slips away.